-What is the difference between a Supporters Trust and a Supporter Club?
+What is the difference between a Supporters Trust and a Fans Group?

 A Trust can own shares or property, it can ultimately own the club, and at the very least, own a shareholding.

-A Supporters Club or Association, is more of a social collective which might be equally concerned about the situation at the club but due to its unregulated status legally unable to buy the club or operate in the same way as a Trust.
+A fan group is more of a social collective which might be equally concerned about the situation at the club but due to its unregulated status legally unable to buy the club or operate in the same way as a Trust.